zentrum-lexikographie/dwdsmor/README.md

 A log is saved in `SMORLemma/lexicon/lexicon.log`.
 This includes XSLT warnings, if any.

-By default, additional lexica from SMORLemma for irregular adjectives, adverbs, and verbs as well as for adpositions are included.
+By default, additional lexica from SMORLemma for irregular adjectives and adverbs as well as for adpositions and affixes are included.
 In order to built a lexicon without them, run:

 ```sh
 make INCLUDE_SMORLEMMA=false -C lexicon